Andrettin/Wyrmsun/readme.txt

 - Buildings are now constructed from outside.
 - Buildings can now leave a (harvestable) wood pile when destroyed.
 - Improved the shadows of the Dwarven Mead Hall and the Dwarven Mushroom Farm.
+- Gold mines now need to be built on top of gold deposits before gold can be extracted from them.

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.